stephanlensky/galaxy-book4-linux-sound/README.md

 **I personally own the Galaxy Book4 Pro 360 (NP960QGK), and all hardware information and debugging output in this repository will reference this model unless otherwise specified.**

-## Existing discussions
+## Other existing discussions

 - [thesofproject/linux#5002](https://github.com/thesofproject/linux/issues/5002) Samsung Galaxy Book4 Pro 14" (NP940XGK) - speakers do not work
-  - This is the original SOF issue for this laptop. @dgunay provided a lot of useful information near the start of the issue, but later discussion is mostly unhelpful.
+  - This is the original SOF issue for the Book4 series. @dgunay provided a lot of useful information near the start of the issue, but later discussion is mostly unhelpful.
   - I already submitted a [$100 bounty on BountyHub](https://www.bountyhub.dev/bounty/view/b1ccd1f8-9d97-4cf4-8b86-2250fccd0dab) for this particular issue.
 If you are also able to claim this, please consider it a bonus on top of the already promised $500.
 - [thesofproject/linux#5568](https://github.com/thesofproject/linux/issues/5568) Samsung Galaxy Book 4 Pro (940XGK) - No speaker audio, MAX98390 amplifiers not integrated
   - More recent issue with a lot of useful technical details courtesy of @BreadJS.